There’s something you can do to prevent it from happening to you and locking you and your family out of your financial life.

 Real Estate.
 When his partner called the real estate manager asking for an extension on the rent explaining James had suffered a head injury, they issued a notice to vacate fearing the worst and ongoing non-payment of rent.

 Bank loan.
-When his partner rang the local bank asking for an extension on a loan repayment citing James was in the hospital with a severe head injury, because the business loan facility was an at call facility, the bank began proceedings to call in the loan amount, fearing non-payment of the business loan.
+When his partner rang the local bank asking for an extension on a loan repayment citing James was in the hospital with a severe head injury, because the business loan facility was an at call facility, the bank began proceedings to call in the loan amount, fearing future non-payment of the business loan.

 Credit Card.
 In an attempt to make things better, Jame’s partner used James PIN number to access the business internet banking and pay wages that week.
 As James was in the hospital and unable to access the account himself, all transactions on the account from his admission date were deemed fraudulent which triggered the suspending of the business credit card which then dishonored a number of scheduled end of month invoice payments, including workers compensation premiums and the lease on the family car.